 Who Has Scored the Most Goals in a Premier League Season?

 Twenty league goals in a season is a solid target for any professional footballer, and one that many top players – Michael Owen for instance – never reach in their career.
 But only the most clinical, deadly goal scorers can reach the blessed mark of 30 goals, something that has only happened 11 times in Premier League history and by only nine men.
 It’s now four years since any player hit 30 in the English top-flight, and we may have to wait at least as long again to see it once more.
-In the meantime, here is the complete run-down of the best goalscoring seasons the Premier League has ever witnessed.
+In the meantime, here is the complete run-down of the best seasonal goalscoring records the Premier League has ever witnessed.

 Alan Shearer 1994-95 (34 goals)